SanaKhanam/Game/puyopuyo/README.md

 Swing Lib is used for graphics but the game can be easily updated with a 2D game engine because of its generic architecture.

+I assume that my way to design this game is following the "modularity" philosophy.
+Consequently, all key tasks of the game have been separated in different modules to make the game the most generic (MVC pattern here).
+If design philosophy was "optimization" it is easy to merge some modules and use simpler data structures like an int matrix to represent game map (for example).